Rydes Hill Prep School and Nursery, Guildford

 THE MUDDY VERDICT

 Good for: Families looking for a small school where every child is well known and will be on the receiving end of plenty of attention.
 Children are well rounded and attain excellent academic results.
-Good flexible after-school care in mind is particularly helpful for busy working parents.
+Good flexible after-school care is particularly helpful for busy working parents.

 Not for: If it’s acres of space and a rural setting you aspire to, Rydes Hill isn’t that school.
-Parents of boys who are looking for an all-through prep school might also want to look elsewhere, as provision ends at Year 2 here.
+Parents of boys who are looking for an all-through prep school might also might want to look elsewhere, as provision ends at Year 2 here.
 (Although boys leave very well prepared for their next schools.)

 Dare to disagree?
 Book an individual tour of the school and see it for yourself.